wavemaker/docs/learn/how-tos/create-prefab-with-partials.md

 6. Go to the Device tab and choose **Show in device** as Mobile and Tablet Portrait.

 ![MobilePartialDeviceConfiguration](/learn/assets/mobilePartialDeviceConfig.png)

-Preview the App.
-You will see that the Laptop view shows us the Data Table, which is inside webPartial, and the Mobile view shows us the List which is inside mobilePartial.

-Preview the App.
+7. Preview the App.
 The Mobile view shows us the List which is inside `mobilePartial`.

 ![MobileView](/learn/assets/mobilePartialPreview.png)

 ## Data Table with Row Expansion

-Let us build a Prefab which shows Departments from HRDB in a Data Table.
+Let us build a Prefab that shows Departments from HRDB in a Data Table.
 On expanding each Department, we see a list of Employees belonging to that particular Department.

 1. Click on **Create** from the _Prefab_ tab of the [Project Dashboard](/learn/app-development/wavemaker-overview/product-walkthrough#dashboard-walkthrough])
 2. Enter a name and description for the Prefab